Romance of the Sea (clipper)

 Romance of the Sea was a clipper ship launched in 1853.
 She was "the last extreme clipper ship built by Donald McKay for the California trade".
 Her original figurehead was "a small female figure, intended to represent Romance, with the name of [Sir Walter] Scott on one side, and [James Fenimore] Cooper on the other - the greatest romancers of the century".
 She lost that figurehead during a storm on her third voyage.
+Some time later it was replaced by "a full-length figure of an ancient navigator, with head bent forward and right hand raised to shade his eyes as he searched for the land beyond the horizon."

-In her nine year life, Romance of the Sea made six round-trip voyages from North Atlantic ports before being lost during her seventh voyage.
+In her nine-year life, Romance of the Sea made six round-trip voyages from North Atlantic ports before being lost during her seventh voyage.

 Her voyages

 The Romance of the Seas voyages are listed here.
 Sources disagree on some items; disagreements or ambiguities are individually cited.
 City names are as they were at the time.